 A visit to northern Vietnam would be incomplete without seeing some of the historical sights relating to communism and the Vietnam War.

-We started by visiting the Ho Chi Minh Mausoleum, modeled after Lenin's mausoleum in Moscow.
+Ho Chi Minh Mausoleum, modeled after Lenin's mausoleum in Moscow.
 The building serves as a memorial to the Vietnamese Marxist revolutionary leader who served as PM and President of North Vietnam, and led of the Viet Minh independence movement.

 Ho Chi Minh also approved the Tet Offensive, a gamble taken by the North Vietnamese army to defeat the South, eventually breaking the US will to fight the war.
 There's still a strong cult of personality surrounding Ho Chi Minh in Vietnam, and people refer to him as "Uncle" or "Uncle Ho".